deeponion/deeponion-legacy/doc/build-unix.md

 If you have problems with boost libraries visit [this link](https://github.com/deeponion/deeponion/issues/63#issuecomment-365329304) for a possible solution.

+Another tested solution is the one for Debian 8.
+See below for more details.

 **Debian 9**

 It has been reported that under Debian 9 the installation of *libssl1.1-dev* leads to compilation errors.